Flickerdeck

 • 78-card tarot deck

-• Fuses traditional tarot with chibi anime, manga, and video game aesthetics
+• Fuses traditional tarot with 'chibi' anime/manga aesthetic

 • Created by self-taught artist Adam Blodgett